andfurtherance/andfurtherance.github.io/_posts/2024-09-23-the-pecking-order-lessons-from-success-and-failures.md

 ---
 layout: post
 title: "The Pecking Order: Lessons from Success and Failures"
-blog-title: "The Pecking Order: Lessons from Success and Failures"
+blog_title: "The Pecking Order: Lessons from Success and Failures"
 date: 2024-09-23
 categories: exploration
 ---